Deansie/homelab/kubernetes.md

 - **Infrastructure as Code:** Use of logical node labels, overlay networking, monitoring stack, and HA primitives
 - **Hybrid HA Design:** Integration of Linux-native keepalived (VRRP) with Kubernetes multi-master, extended to stateful services like MySQL HA cluster
-- **Operational Visibility:** Prometheus, Grafana, node exporters, and centralized logging
+- **Operational Visibility:** Prometheus, Grafana, node exporters, centralized logging, and k9s for interactive management and observability
 - **Resilience Focus:** Designed for both hardware and node/cluster service failure scenarios, with dynamic storage provisioning via OpenEBS and ongoing improvements to backup storage for enhanced disaster recovery.

 ***